Jump to navigation

 Click on the collapsible menu topics below to assist in guiding your response to reasonable suspicion or impairment impacting the workplace.
 In addition, you will find links to the most recently updated Universal Policy and Technical Guide within in the menu topics below.

-The 'BOAS' examples listed above are not exhaustive; See the 'RS observation form SAMPLE' below for many other signs and symptoms of substance use impacting the workplace.
-The sample form with accompanying checklist is available for download to all state agencies interested in customizing with their logo and making available to supervisors, managers, other leaders, and Human Resources.
+The 'BOAS' examples listed above are not exhaustive; Click here for a SAMPLE reasonable suspicion checklist form that includes many other signs and symptoms of substance use impacting the workplace.
+This sample form is available for download to all state agencies interested in customizing it with their logo and making available to supervisors, managers, other leaders, and Human Resources professionals.

 For additional guidance on identifying possible impairment and best practice in response to reasonable suspicion, refer to the DPA Technical Guide on Reasonable Suspicion.